SolraBizna/ars-init/README.md

 ## `stdint.bin`

 This file is a minimal set of Standard Interrupts, suitable for insertion into any bank that will sometimes be mapped into the top slot.
+It also provides AwaitNMI in the expected location.

 To use it in a game, add a source file like the following for every bank that needs it:

 ```65c02
 .INCLUDE "obj/common"

-.BANK 0 SLOT TopSlot ; TopSlot is the uppermost slot
+.BANK x SLOT TopSlot ; TopSlot is the uppermost slot
-.ORGA $F800
+.ORGA $FFBC
 .SECTION "!InitImage" SIZE 2048 FORCE
 .INCBIN "path/to/nullinit.bin"
 .ENDS
 ```

+Do **not** put it in bank 0!
+It doesn't provide reset code!

 Note: `etinit.bin` and `nullinit.bin` initialize the NMI and IRQ handlers with a pointer to an `RTI` instruction.
 There is NOT an `RTI` at the same address in `stdint.bin`!
 If you use `stdint.bin` and do not use NMI or IRQ (or both), you must manually set the handler to an `RTI` instruction!

-Note 2: `stdint.bin` does not provide Standard Interrupts or AwaitNMI!

 # Standard Interrupts

 - Hardware is initialized for you on reset.
-Control enters "your program" at `$8000`.
+Control enters "your program" at `$00:8000`.
 - You may provide an NMI handler by writing its entry point address to `$0250`.
 Whether or not you provide one, `$00` will be incremented every NMI.
 - You may provide an IRQ handler by writing its entry point address to `$0252`.
 It will only be called on an actual IRQ.
 - You may provide a BRK handler by writing its entry point address to `$0254`.
 If you don't, a default handler that writes a message to the Debug Port and does `STP` will be used.
 (The address of this default handler is `$FFCB`.)